Photon condensation from thermal sources and the limits of heat engines

-In Fig.~\ref{fig:heatandefficiency} we show that heat and work currents and efficiencies of the heat engines formed in the dye-pumped case and the externally pumped case.
+In Fig.~\ref{fig:heatandefficiency} we show that heat and work currents and heat-engine efficiencies for the dye-pumped and thermally-pumped cases.
 In the dye-pumped case there are no currents below threshold, so the working medium decouples into one part in equilibrium with the hot bath and one in equilibrium with the cold.
 The heat and work currents appear together at threshold, but as they are infinitesimal at that point, the heat transfers to the baths are reversible, so that the entropy changes correspond to Eq.~\eqref{eq:2ndlaw}.
-The efficiency at threshold is non-zero, equal to both the Carnot efficiency and the energy ratio $\omega_0/\omega_s$.
-Since the energies are fixed, it remains at this value above threshold.
-These considerations are very similar to the three-level laser~\cite{scovil_three-level_1959}.
-They apply also to our simplified two-level externally pumped model, for which we obtain results similar to the dye-pumped case (not shown).
+The threshold occurs with increasing $T_h$ when the left-hand-side of Eq.~\eqref{eq:2ndlaw} is zero.
+As can be seen in Fig.~\ref{fig:heatandefficiency}(c), this is the point where the Carnot efficiency for the given bath temperatures (dashed curve) crosses the fixed efficiency of the device given by the ratio of the quantized output to input energy $\omega_0/\omega_d$ (horizontal line).
+The same physics gives the threshold of the three-level laser~\cite{scovil_three-level_1959}, and our two-level thermally pumped model.
+The efficiency actually achieved, in the dye-pumped case, can be seen to rise rapidly at threshold to a value slightly below these, before curving to approach the fixed efficiency as $T_h$ increases.
+These departures from the ideal step-like form are due to the non-zero loss rate $\kappa$, in comparison to the absorption, $N_d\Gamma_0^a$.

 Fig. \ref{fig:heatandefficiency}(b) shows the currents for the many-level thermal pump.
 In comparison to Fig.\ \ref{fig:heatandefficiency}(a) there are now energy flows from the hot to the cold bath below threshold.
 The cavity modes (working medium) interact with both reservoirs at threshold, so will not be in equilibrium with either separately.
 Thus there will be entropy generation in the heat exchanges, which will tend to increase (decrease) the critical $T_h$ ($T_c$) for condensation.
 Furthermore, due to these heat currents the efficiency is now zero at threshold, and increases smoothly with $T_h$.
 For large $T_h$ it approaches a limiting value corresponding to $\omega_0/\bar\omega_{h}$, since the emission from the condensate then dominates over the other dissipation channels.